 As I write this we’re heading into the fourth quarter of the year, with the notable packed U.S. airport times of Thanksgiving and Christmas coming up.
-The end of the year is also crunch time in Europe, creating plenty of airport stress on both sides of the Atlantic.
+The end of the year is also crunch time in Europe, creating plenty of airport stress and flight delays on both sides of the Atlantic.

 Most travelers just take their chances, picking the cheapest flight they can and hoping for the best.
 How much is your time worth though?
 And how upset will you be if you arrive 24 or 48 hours later than you planned?

 There are a few ways to better your odds of getting there on time, like taking an early flight (plane and crew are already there), paying for a more flexible ticket, flying customer-friendly Southwest, or planning what your other options are if you have to bail out and go overland instead.
 Having your airline’s phone number and Twitter account handy can be useful too.

 You can also act like a smart gambler too and start evaluating the odds.
 A blackjack game where the house has a 1% edge is better than one with rules that give them a 3% edge.
 A roulette wheel with one zero gives you better odds than one with two.

 You can apply the same evaluation to airports and airlines.
 Which are the worst airlines, the most likely to mess things up on your next trip?
 How about the worst airports?
 And can you get any compensation for delays, cancellations, or being bumped if something goes wrong?

 Airlines With Frequently Striking Employees